-Our platform had approximately 196 million monthly unique visitors in December 2015, excluding the monthly unique visitors to Xunlei Kankan, according to our internal record.
+Our platform had approximately 152 million monthly unique visitors in December 2016 according to our internal record.
 If we are unable to consistently provide our users with quality services and experience, if users do not perceive our service offerings to be of value, or if we introduce new or adjust existing features or change the mix of digital media content in a manner that is not favorably received by our users, we may not be able to retain our existing user base.

-Our number of subscribers has recently experienced a decline partly due to the increasing scrutiny over internet content from the Chinese government, and may experience further downward pressure in the future.
+Our number of subscribers experienced a decline in the past partly due to the intensified scrutiny over internet content from the Chinese government, and may experience further downward pressure in the future.
 With a government campaign against inappropriate internet content launched in April 2014, we have had to increase the monitoring of content on our platform.
 All the measures we adopt in response to increasing regulatory scrutiny may materially and adversely affect user experience on our platform and make our services less attractive to our subscribers, leading to a decline in the number of subscribers.
-We saw a reduction in the number of total subscribers from 5.1 million as of December 31, 2013 to 4.9 million as of December 31, 2014, and permitted temporary suspension of services by about 350,000 existing subscribers as of December 31, 2014.
-Although the number of total subscribers increased again to 5.0 million as of December 31, 2015 and the permitted temporary suspension of services reduced to 281,000 existing subscribers as of December 31, 2015, such favorable trends may not sustain, and any increase in the number of subscribers may not necessarily lead to a corresponding increase in revenue.
+We saw a reduction in the number of total subscribers from 4.4 million as of December 31, 2014, and permitted temporary suspension of services by about 350,000 existing subscribers as of December 31, 2014.
+Although the permitted temporary suspension of services reduced to 281,000 existing subscribers may not necessarily lead to a corresponding increase in revenue.
 Similar government action or other forces may make it challenging for us to retain our user base, or may contribute to a further decline in our user base, in the future.
-See "-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China, recently strengthened, may adversely affect our business, and we may be liable for the digital media content on our platform."
+See "-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China may adversely affect our business, and we may be liable for the digital media content on our platform."